-There are some basic design aspects that must be considered for any backplane, but the exact layout and construction of a backplane, including an optical backplane, will depend on the transceivers used in your product.
-Different transceivers provide different connections to fiber, copper, and the backplane; your backplane will need to be designed around these possible connections.
-Additionally, your design should consider the proposed application; applications in military and aerospace that require embedded computing will carry different performance requirements and must accommodate different form factors.
+There are some basic design aspects that must be considered for any high speed backplane, but the exact layout and construction of a backplane, including an optical backplane, will depend on the features used in your product:

-There are plenty of other high speed design issues to consider in extremely fast boards, and some design choices will cross over into RF territory.
-Examples include grounding, shielding, impedance control, and termination (see the above figure).
-We’ll look at some of these design issues in greater depth in future articles.
+There are plenty of other high speed design issues to consider in modern backplanes, and some design choices will cross over into RF territory.
+High speed backplanes take

-If you’re in the business of designing backplanes and other designs for interfacing with copper or fiber networks, look to Altium Designer® for a full suite of design and simulation tools for any high speed device.
-The design and simulation tools are ideal for applications in high speed networking, embedded computing, and other RF devices.
-The data management and documentation tools are ideal for quickly preparing your designs for prototyping and manufacturing.
+If you’re in the business of designing backplanes and other designs requiring high speed data transfer over copper, look to Altium Designer® for a full suite of design and simulation tools for any backplane routing topology.
+The design and layout tools are ideal for applications in high speed networking, embedded computing, and other RF devices.
+The data management and documentation tools can help you quickly prepare your designs for prototyping and full-scale manufacturing.

 Contact us or download a free trial if you’re interested in learning more about Altium Designer.
 You’ll have access to the industry’s best layout, simulation, and data management tools in a single program.
 Talk to an Altium expert today to learn more.